 Do any chatbot services support Printify or Printful natively?

 None of the 10 ship with a native Printify or Printful integration.
 The workaround on every service is the same: expose a custom API action (an endpoint in your backend that calls the supplier's API) and register it as a tool the bot can use.
-A couple of days of developer time up front, then the bot can answer supplier-ETA questions correctly forever.
+A couple of days of developer time up front, then the bot can answer supplier-ETA questions correctly.

 How much should a POD store budget for a conversational AI chatbot service?

-Under $100k in revenue: $20–$100/month (Tidio, Botsonic, Shopify Inbox). $100k–$2M: $200–$1,000/month (Gorgias, Tidio Lyro Pro, Intercom Starter). $2M+: $2,000+/month (Intercom Pro, Ada, Zowie).
-Add 10–30 hours of tuning in the first 90 days and a few days of Printify/Printful integration work.
+Under $100k in revenue: roughly $20–$100/month (Tidio, Botsonic, Shopify Inbox). $100k–$2M: roughly $200–$1,000/month (Gorgias, Tidio Lyro Pro, Intercom Starter). $2M+: $2,000+/month (Intercom Pro, Ada, Zowie).
+Add 10–30 hours of tuning in the first 90 days and a few days of Printify/Printful integration work regardless of tier.

 Will a chatbot service replace my support team?